lamdu/lamdu/doc/CodeStorage.md

 ### The database

-Currently Lamdu stores the code in a LevelDB database, with a versioning system built on top of it.
+Currently Lamdu stores the code in a RocksDB database, with a versioning system built on top of it.

 Lamdu's "undo" is implemented using the versioning system, and you can currently play with branching - that's what the "master" label at the bottom of the screen is for.
 See the toggle-able help for its shortcut keys.
 Merges are not yet implemented.